tcopeland/pippi/README.md

 # Add this to your project's Gemfile:
 gem 'pippi', :path => "../pippi"
 # Run 'bundle', see some output
+# To run a particular check:
+bundle exec pippi tmp/tmpfile.rb SelectFollowedByCompact Foo.new.bar out.txt
-# then run Pippi on your code and exercise it with MyClass.new.exercise_some_code:
+# Or to run all the basic Pippi checks on your code and exercise it with MyClass.new.exercise_some_code:
 bundle exec ruby -rpippi/auto_runner -e "MyClass.new.exercise_some_code"
 ```